CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that covers all dimensions thoroughly.
-It provides specific concrete actions, comprehensive trigger terms, explicit 'when to use' guidance, and occupies a clearly distinct niche.
-The description is detailed without being padded, uses third-person voice correctly, and would enable Claude to confidently select this skill from a large pool of available skills.
+This is an excellent skill description that hits all the marks.
+It provides highly specific capabilities, comprehensive trigger terms, explicit guidance on when to use it, and occupies a distinct niche.
+The description is detailed without being padded, uses third person voice throughout, and would allow Claude to confidently select this skill from a large pool.

 DimensionReasoningScore